mtlynch/mtlynch.io/content/retrospectives/2022/01/index.md

 I don't think the designers were trying to manipulate me, but I realized I needed to be more aggressive about structuring the project.

-First, I asked the designers to pause the rest of the redesign and focus on completing the logo.
+First, I asked the designers to focus on completing the logo.
 Two days later, we had the final logo.
 Great!
-Now I at least had a tangible artifact of the design work that I could publish and use.
+Now, I at least had a tangible artifact of the design work that I could publish and use.

 Next, I requested that the design firm pause and map out the remaining work in terms of milestones, calendar time, and billable hours.
 Instead of focusing on all the pages at once, I suggested that we focus on completing one page at a time.
 That way, as soon as we finish a page, I can hand the designs to my dev team for implementation rather than blocking dev work until the entire project is complete.

 The design firm took it well.
-They said they typically work on larger projects where the milestones are at the scale of months, but they were happy to slice the work into more granular segments to support the style of incremental development I want.
+They said they typically work on larger projects where the milestones are at the scale of months, but they were happy to slice the work into more granular segments to support the style of incremental development I wanted.

 ## The last unfilled role: tech support

-One of my goals for 2021 was to systematize enough of TinyPilot that [I can take a two-week vacation](/solo-developer-year-3/#automate-tinypilot-management) without impacting operations.
+One of my goals for 2021 was to systematize enough of TinyPilot that [I could take a two-week vacation](/solo-developer-year-3/#automate-tinypilot-management) without impacting operations.

 Over the December holidays, I took a one-week vacation where I didn't read any TinyPilot email.
-Everything went smoothly, but it took me several days to get through technical support requests when I got back.
+Everything went smoothly, but it took me several days to get through the backlog of technical support requests when I got back.

 A member of my fulfillment staff has stepped up and taken over for most customer support requests, but he doesn't have a background in software or IT.
 There are still 2-5 support requests per day that need to be escalated to a support engineer.
 And right now, the only support engineer is me.